Doctor of Philosophy in Health Sciences

 Health equality; chronic diseases; cancer prevention; healthy lifestyles

-Richard Lee Rogers, Ph.D., Associate Professor
+Richard Lee Rogers, Ph.D., Professor

 Social problems and criminology; organizational and economic sociology; statistics and research methods; social history; Anglo-American religious movements; ecological analysis